-- 1 tbsp Chinese rice vinegar if you don't have any you can use white wine vinegar
+- 1 tbsp Chinese rice vinegar - if you don't have any you can use white wine vinegar

 - 4 tbsp sriracha

-Preheat the oven to 150C/300F.
+- Preheat the oven to 150C/300F.
 Take a large roasting tin and place a wire rack inside.

-- Season with salt and pepper, and place in the oven for 3 hours 50 minutes.
+- Season with salt and pepper, and place in the oven for 3 hours 30 minutes.
 Turn the duck over every hour (I use a clean kitchen towel in each hand to turn the duck over).